Midland, Texas: Primary and secondary schools

 Midland Independent School District serves the portion in Midland County, as in the vast majority of Midland.
 Midland is home to three public high schools: Midland High School, Legacy High School and Early College High School (ECHS) at Midland College, all of which are part of MISD.
 Another school district just outside Midland, Greenwood Independent School District, serves approximately 3,000 students and operates Greenwood High School, James R. Brooks Middle School, Greenwood Intermediate, and Greenwood Elementary.

 In July 2020 the Midland Independent School District voted to change the name of the former Robert E. Lee High School to Legacy High School in the wake of the George Floyd protests.

 ECHS welcomed its first freshman class on August 24, 2009.
 It aims to award students their associate degrees from Midland College by the time they receive their high school diplomas.

 The portion in Martin County is in the Stanton Independent School District.

 Midland has many private schools, including Hillcrest School, Hillander, Midland Classical Academy, Midland Christian School, Midland Montessori, St. Ann's School, and Trinity School of Midland.
-It is also home to three charter schools: Richard Milburn Academy, Premier High School, and Midland Academy Charter School.
+It is also home to four charter schools: Richard Milburn Academy, Premier High School, Texas Leadership Charter Academy, and Midland Academy Charter School.